jordan4ibanez/Formine/README.md

 ### Install dependencies on Mac OS

+**Note:** this was tested on a 2014 mac mini running Mac OS 12 Monterey.
+If this breaks, let me know.

 You're going to need MacPorts and Homebrew.
 This was tested in Mac OS Monterey.

 Well first, you're going to need to edit your ``.zshrc`` to add a non-standard path.